A theory of optimal convex regularization for low-dimensional recovery: Introduction

 In this paper, we define notions of \emph{compliance measures} between a low-dimensional model and a regularizer in finite dimension.
 The compliance of a function $R$ for a model $\Sigma$ is a function

 that quantifies the recovery capabilities of $\Sigma$ with $R$ and minimization~\eqref{eq:minimization1}.

 An optimal regularizer for a model $\Sigma$ is defined as a regularizer that maximizes the compliance measure.
 In this article, we focus on the maximization of compliance measures on the set $\sC$ of coercive continuous convex regularizers over $\sH$.
+Note that this idea was first mentioned in the preliminary work \cite{Traonmilin_2018} where optimal regularizers for sparse recovery were considered among weigthed $\ell^1$-norms.

 \begin{itemize} \item We introduce compliance measures in \textbf{\Cref{sec:comp_general}} using tight recovery guarantees: a good regularizer is a regularizer that permits the recovery of $\Sigma$ as often as possible.
 We discuss the elementary properties of these measures and show that optimal coercive continuous convex regularizers can be found in the smaller class of atomic norms with atoms included in the model set.
 While such compliance measures can be optimized in basic toy examples, they require to be approximated in order to deal with sparse and low-rank models.